Movies about Ireland

 I first experienced this story as a play in London.
-The movie is just as moving.
+The movie, Once, is just as moving.

 A vacuum repairman (Glen Hansard) moonlights as a street musician and hopes for his big break.
 One day a Czech immigrant (Marketa Irglova), who earns a living selling flowers, approaches him with the news that she is also an aspiring singer-songwriter.
 The pair decide to collaborate.

 The songs that they compose reflect the story of their lives (past and present).

 It’s a story that will remind you that some people come into your life at the right moment, for just a moment to help you on your path.

 Set in 1965, Jimmy McMahon and his group of Liverpudlians plot to win the annual céilí music competition in Ireland against his brother who still lives in Ireland.